matorre2048/dundrag/src/site/notes/Main Page.md

 This is my Digital Garden for my Dungeons and Dragons campaign with Andrea, Molly, Robert, Stephen, and Unity.

 Patchnotes:
-v0.1.1
+v0.1.2
+- Finished adding classes and subclasses used by the party.
+- Added all backgrounds
+- Added Origin Feats and Fighting Style Feats v0.1.1
 - Finished adding the primary features of the Barbarian class.
 - Added the Cultist and Survivor backgrounds